Central/North Black Forest Nature Park: Nature and landscape

 The variety of habitats is partly due to the very special climate of the Black Forest.
-Whilst in the vineyards of the foothill zone, it is almost Mediterranean, visitors to highlands, such as the Hornisgrinde, feel almost as if they are in Scandinavia.
-But this is compensated for in good weather by splendid views of the Rhine Plain in good weather.
+Whilst in the vineyards of the foothill zone, it is almost Mediterranean; visitors to highlands, such as the Hornisgrinde, feel almost as if they are in Scandinavia.
+But in good weather, this is compensated for by views of the Rhine Plain.

 In addition, its range of hotels and restaurants alongside a host of cultural attractions make the Central/North Black Forest Nature Park one of the most popular holiday regions in Germany.

 World renown spas, culture and a range of sporting and tourist facilities for activities like hiking, mountain biking and winter sports add to its popularity.